04fara/RedditFeed/README.md

 # RedditFeed

-This application let's you explore different subreddits that are stored for further use.
+This application lets you explore various subreddits and stores them in bookmarks for you to easily find them.

 Built using XCode 13.1 (Swift 5.5, for iOS 13.0 or later).